Check Everyone Off Your Gift List—Locally—With These STL Shops

 Your friend who casually name-drops Aalto, Bertoia and Calder will swoon over anything you can find in this mid-century wonderland.
 While big-ticket items like a furniture piece might be reserved for the true MVPs on your gift list, MoModerne in Webster Groves also stocks the occasional coffee table book or small accessory that will be a nonetheless thoughtful addition to any Scandi design aficionado’s abode.

 With even the most voracious fashionistas looking for ways to decrease their carbon footprint, shopping vintage is becoming less of an occasional fix and more of a lifestyle.
 May’s Place is leading the charge, with its ever-rotating stock of what seem like once-in-a-lifetime scores, interspersed with eco-friendly base layers from local brand Fauxgerty.
 Shopping at this boutique in The Grove can all but guarantee you’ll never gift something the recipient already owns—and isn’t shopping secondhand the definition of “the gift that keeps on giving”?

-This post has been brought to you in part by Downtown STL, Inc. Thank you for supporting the companies that keep ALIVE and Guided growing.
+This post has been brought to you in part by Explore St. Louis.
+Thank you for supporting the companies that keep ALIVE and Guided growing.